managing your football club accounts

 - The income and expenditure record and balance sheet must be presented to the club’s annual general meeting and considered there by the members.

-- A cash book and all vouchers must be retained by the club for at least two seasons preceding the current season to be available for production to the Oxfordshire FA whenever required.
+- A cash book and all vouchers must be retained by the club for at least two seasons preceding the current season to be available for production to the Cheshire FA whenever required.
 The Inland Revenue or other bodies may require more.

 - When a new club official with the authority to sign cheques is appointed, the bank must be notified without delay and a new bank mandate must be completed.